25+ North Pole Facts: Discovering the Mysteries of The Arctic

 In contrast, from the month of April to the end of September, here, the Sun remains above the horizon.
 Thus, during this period, known as the summer months, the North Pole sees 24 hours of daylight and always a sunny summer.

-It is not the coldest place:
+North Pole is not the coldest place on Earth

-The North Pole is actually not the coldest place but the second coldest place on the Earth.
-The coldest place is the South Pole, located in Antarctica.
 The average temperature of the South Pole is almost -76 degrees Fahrenheit, whereas the temperature at the North Pole in winter is -34 degrees Celsius on average.

 The North Pole is just about one foot above sea level and can absorb heat from the Arctic Ocean.
 However, The South Pole is located almost 9000 feet above sea level.
 Also, in summer, the North Pole hits almost 32 degrees Fahrenheit.